 Attracting homebuyers during the holidays on top of all the other activities can be stressful.
-We put together 9 tips for to help home sellers make the best of it.
+We put together 9 tips to help home sellers make the best of it.

 December through January is considered the worst time to try and sell a home.
 Don’t let the thought of selling a home during the winter months dampen holiday spirits.